EngrAwab/Robo_rumble/README.md

    - Click on "Create New Application".

 3. **Choose Template:**
-   - Select the appropriate template for your project needs .
+   - Select the appropriate template for your project needs.

-## Step 5: Uploading and Managing Code
+### Step 5: Uploading and Managing Code

 1. **Courses Tab:**
    - Navigate to the "Courses" tab in Luxonis Hub.